-This is my mother, Gustawa Birencwajg, on holiday in Cieplice, in Poland.
-This photo was taken in the 1940s.
+This is my mom, Gustawa Birencwajg, in our nursery in Pieszyce.
+This picture was taken in the 1940s.

 After the war my uncle, Chaim Poltorak, organized us an apartment.
 It was on Bieruta Street.
 A lot of apartments there were taken up by people from Lodz.
 One had a luxurious house, one had two rooms with a kitchen and this uncle showed us a room with a kitchen, but there was water there, there was a toilet.
 Everything there had been lost due to 'szaber'.
 The mattresses were torn, everything.
 My mom took a broom and started cleaning up a bit, sweeping.
 Then my father came and asked her: 'What are you doing here?'
 She said: 'Chaim gave us this apartment, so I'm cleaning up a bit.'
 'Leave everything right this minute and get out.'
 'Why?'
 'Because it's not yours.
 Don't touch anything and leave.'
 She said: 'You know what, I won't leave.
 I won't leave this place.'
 Because we had two beds, there was a cot as well, there were no owners, there wasn't much more, but you could live there.
 And finally he knew he couldn't fight her any longer, so he gave up.